What is a Mesh Network?

 Although multiple wireless APs can mesh to the same uplink, this is not recommended.
 This creates large amounts of interference and puts an abnormally high load on the parent AP, which will degrade speed and connection stability.

 Make sure there is a strong signal between your wirelessly meshed APs.

 We recommend having a signal strength of at least -60 dBm between your wireless AP and its wired uplink.
 Lesser signal strengths may result in performance and stability issues.
 This can be improved by moving your wireless AP closer to its wired uplink.
-Also try to keep a clear line of site, minimizing obstruction from walls and other large objects.
+Also, try to keep a clear line of sight, minimizing obstruction from walls and other large objects.

 We recommend our default settings.